Last Updated on –

 - How will this name work from a visual standpoint?
 Imagine your brand name on a website, tarp, and brochure – does it look appealing?
 Logo design will also affect your brand name and identity.
 Keep this in mind when naming your business and designing your logo.

-Registering your business and legal requirements
+Step 9: Register your business & legal requirements

 Once you have a business name and know your organizational structure, you can now register your business.
 Here are the documents you need to secure: